 The 2020 recommendations were crafted collaboratively by a commission of 400 Louisiana Baptist leaders, staff members and laypeople, working in 20 subcommittees of 20 members each.
-"I believe Louisiana Baptists will be encouraged by some of the progress made over the last six years," said recently elected Louisiana Baptists Executive Director Steve Free indeed at St. Gabriel!
+"I believe Louisiana Baptists will be encouraged by some of the progress made over the last six years," said recently elected Louisiana Baptists Executive Director Steve See ANNUAL MEETING, page 12

-By Brian Blackwell Message Staff Writer ST. GABRIEL (LBM) - The temptation to forgo baptism was strong just a day after an inmate named Leann accepted Christ during a revival service at the Louisiana Correctional Institute for Women, But a nudge by the Holy Spirit helped her stay the course toward obedience.
-"She told one of her friends on the way to the [Sunday baptism] service she may not go through with it," LCIW Lead Chaplain See ST. GABRIEL, page 5 Skills of a church planter: Effectively Building Relationships ALEXANDRIA (LBM)-A few weeks ago my wife posted a picture of the two of us on Facebook and one of my cousins in Ohio commented, or rather questioned in a comment, "Why is Kitty taking a picture with Uncle Huey" (my Dad)?
+By Brian Blackwell Message Staff Writer ST. GABRIEL (LBM) - The temptation to forgo baptism was strong just a day after an inmate named Leann accepted Christ during a revival service at the Louisiana Correctional Institute for Women.
+But a nudge by the Holy Spirit helped her stay the course toward obedience.
+"She told one of her friends on the way to the [Sunday baptism] service she may not go through with it," LCIW Lead Chaplain 2 LOUISIANANEWS Skills of a church planter: Effectively Building Relationships ALEXANDRIA (LBM)-A few weeks ago my wife posted a picture of the two of us on Facebook and one of my cousins in Ohio commented, or rather questioned in a comment, "Why is Kitty taking a picture with Uncle Huey" (my Dad)?
 I thought to myself, "Very funny," but did not post a response.